InfinitumForm/onionify/readme.txt

 == Privacy, security, and limitations (be explicit) ==

-* This plugin **only** changes WordPress behavior (URL outputs, certain headers, CSP, resource hint control) depending on how the visitor connects to the site (clearnet vs .onion).
+* This plugin **only** adjusts WordPress behavior (URL outputs, selected headers, CSP, and resource hint handling) based on how visitors access the site (clearnet vs .onion).
-* It does **not** anonymize or hide server metadata: IP address of the hosting provider, DNS records for clearnet domains, or other infra-level information remain unchanged.
-If you need to hide server infrastructure, you must design your hosting and network setup for that purpose — this plugin is **not** a substitute for that.
+* It does **not** anonymize or conceal server infrastructure details.
+Information such as hosting provider IP addresses, DNS records for clearnet domains, or other infrastructure-level metadata remains unchanged.
+Onionify is **not** designed or intended to provide anonymity or infrastructure concealment.
-* Enabling the Tor exit-list verification triggers external HTTP requests to `check.torproject.org` (only if you opt-in).
-If your environment blocks external HTTP requests, enable verification via `WP-CLI` or `wp-config.php` only after ensuring allowed hosts are set appropriately.
+* Enabling the optional exit-address verification feature performs external HTTP requests to a trusted public source (only when explicitly opted in).
+If your hosting environment restricts outbound HTTP requests, use the WP-CLI interface or `wp-config.php` configuration after verifying your allowed hosts.
-* The plugin tries to be conservative and privacy-preserving by default: critical external calls are opt-in and hardening defaults aim to reduce third-party resource loads for onion visitors.
+* The plugin operates with a privacy-first design: external requests are disabled by default, and its default configuration aims to reduce unnecessary third-party requests for onion visitors.

 == Frequently Asked Questions ==

-= Q: Will this make my site “only available on Tor”? =
+= Q: Will this make my site available only through an onion address? =
-A: No. The plugin does not change hosting, DNS, or server-level routing.
-It changes WordPress behavior when the incoming request appears to be via .onion or Tor.
-If you need a site that is exclusively reachable via Tor with no clearnet footprint, this plugin alone is insufficient.
+A: No. The plugin does not modify hosting, DNS, or server-level routing.
+It simply adjusts WordPress behavior when incoming requests originate from an onion address.
+If you want a site that is accessible exclusively via onion services with no clearnet presence, that requires additional server and network configuration beyond this plugin.

 = Q: I use a CDN like Cloudflare — will this work? =
-A: The plugin inspects common headers (e.g., `CF-Connecting-IP`, `X-Forwarded-For`) to try to detect Tor-origin requests behind CDNs.
-It also allows other plugins to alter detection via the `tor_onion_is_tor_request` filter.
-If your CDN rewrites or strips headers, adjust your network configuration to forward real client IP headers to WordPress.
+A: The plugin inspects common headers (for example, `CF-Connecting-IP` and `X-Forwarded-For`) to help detect onion-origin requests behind CDNs.
+It also provides the `onion_is_onion_request` filter for integrations with other plugins.
+If your CDN modifies or removes headers, adjust your CDN or proxy settings so that the real client IP headers are passed through to WordPress.

 = Q: What happens if I enable Custom CSP but make a mistake? =
-A: If the Custom CSP is invalid or too strict, parts of your site (including admin pages) may break.
-The plugin will send **exactly** the text you enter.
-Use Custom CSP only if you understand CSP rules.
-Start by testing on staging.
+A: If the Custom CSP is invalid or overly restrictive, some parts of your site (including the admin area) may stop functioning properly.
+The plugin will send **exactly** the CSP string you provide.
+Use this feature only if you understand Content Security Policy rules, and test changes on a staging or development site first.

-= Q: Does plugin change database `home` or `siteurl`? =
+= Q: Does the plugin change database `home` or `siteurl` values? =
-A: No. It returns rewritten URLs at runtime only.
-Database options remain unchanged.
+A: No. The plugin returns rewritten URLs dynamically at runtime.
+Database values remain unchanged.

-= Q: How do I disable the Tor exit list check? =
+= Q: How do I enable or disable the exit-address verification check? =
-A: It is disabled by default.
-Do nothing.
-To enable, add `define('TOS_VERIFY_TOR_EXIT', true);` to `wp-config.php` or use the filter `add_filter('tor_onion_verify_exit_list', '__return_true');`.
+A: The feature is disabled by default.
+No action is required to keep it off.
+To enable it, add `define('ONS_VERIFY_EXIT_ADDRESSES', true);` to your `wp-config.php` file or use the filter `add_filter('onion_verify_exit_list', '__return_true');`.

 == Screenshots ==
-1. Settings page (single-site): enter .onion host and hardening toggles.
-2. Network mapping page (multisite): map blog IDs to onion hosts.
-3. Network defaults page: set defaults used by all sites.

 == Changelog ==